15+ Ultimate Examples of Social Media Christmas Campaigns

 They portrayed the power of social media and launched the wide Christmas collection and captured the festive feeling effortlessly.

 Emirates is famous for its luxury experience with its lounges, flights, and of course Christmas surprises.
 They share a Christmas message every year and convey that a Christmas vacation should be relaxed.
 So, when you fly with them you get treats and goodie bags.

 Their campaign got a whopping 150K+ views on Facebook.
 They also promoted their campaigns across multiple social media platforms like Twitter and Instagram

 Hashtag Campaign: #sparkmyparty

 Heineken once took one step forward with their holiday marketing campaign and displayed their Social Christmas tree.
 People could record their message or choose a Christmas card which was then displayed on the tree.
 They further took it to their social media marketing campaigns and ran it on Facebook as well.

 This tree showcased a connection between online and offline social interaction, which got Heinekin the personal touch, greetings, and engagement they expected.

 10. John Lewis #ManOnTheMoon

 Hashtag Campaign: #ManOnTheMoon

-Britain’s one of the most anticipated Christmas campaign, John Lewis’s #ManOnTheMoon was designed by Adam & Eve/DDB.
-It told a story of the man on the moon and a young girl who spots him through her telescope.
-Miraculously, it conveyed the message of love and kindness for the people and motivated them to find special gifts for their loved ones.
+Britain’s one of the most anticipated Christmas campaigns, John Lewis’s #ManOnTheMoon was designed by Adam & Eve/DDB.
+It told a story of a man on the moon and a young girl who spots him through her telescope.
+Miraculously, it conveyed the message of love and kindness to the people and motivated them to find special gifts for their loved ones.